MutualAidz/kairoslux-website/docs/KLW_WEBSITE_COPY_v02_CANONICAL.md

 Mission work domains (6-card grid; appears immediately after Compass practices):
 Intro line:
-Common workflows where AI can help to relieve reporting and coordination burdens, to free more time for people and presence, and to support more dignified, creative work—so institutions can move deliberately to heal and serve.
+Common workflows where AI can help to reduce reporting and coordination burdens, to free more time for people and presence, and to support more dignified, creative work—so institutions can move deliberately to heal and serve.

 Domains:
 Stakeholder & relationship operations